 After graduating from a Christian school, Ryan attended a Bible college “because it was the expected thing to do.”
 Little did he know, the unseen hand of God was bringing him to the place that he would settle the matter of his salvation, and accept the Lord’s call to pastoral ministry.

 On January 19, 2010, during a message at one of Temple Baptist Church’s Bible conferences, Ryan could feel the Holy Spirit convicting him.
 He knew that he was not saved, and that if he did not humble himself he would never accept Christ as his personal Savior.
-He went forward to the altar and asked Jesus to save him from his sins and become to Lord of his life.
+He went forward to the altar and asked Jesus to save him from his sins and to become the Lord of his life.

 Ryan graduated from the Crown College of the Bible with a degree in Pastoral Ministry in 2012.
 He remained in Tennessee for a few years, working with the youth ministry at Valley View Baptist Church in Knoxville.
 He felt the Lord leading him back home to Michigan in 2014, and he moved there with no clear idea about the future held for him.
 He started attending Sparlingville Baptist Church, and soon after began working underneath Pastor Milton.